Provably convergent stochastic fixed-point algorithm for free-support Wasserstein barycenter of continuous non-parametric measures: Introduction

-Then, $\bar{\mu} \in \CP_2(\R^d)$ is called a $\CW_2$-barycenter of $\nu_1, \dots, \nu_K$ with weights $w_1, \dots, w_K$ if
+Then, $\bar{\mu} \in \CP_2(\R^d)$ is called a \textit{$\CW_2$-barycenter} of $\nu_1, \dots, \nu_K$ with weights $w_1, \dots, w_K$ if

+Due to the appealing geometric structure and statistical properties of the Wasserstein space \citep{panaretos2020invitation}, the Wasserstein barycenter problem arises in widespread applications of combining probabilistic information from heterogeneous data sources.
+Examples include aggregating subset posteriors in Bayesian inferences \citep{srivastava2018scalable,srivastava2015wasp}, mixing color textures in image processing \citep{rabin2012wasserstein}, forming group consensus from expert forecasts in decision analysis \citep{petracou2022decision}, and selecting the reference measure in distributionally robust optimization \citep{rychener2024wasserstein,lau2022wasserstein}, to name but a few.

-\end{definition} In words, the $\CW_2$-distance between two probability measures is defined as the minimal transportation cost of moving probability mass from one to the other under the squared-distance cost function.
-This induces a metric on the space of probability measures with finite second moments that metrizes the weak convergence; see, e.g., \citep[Theorem~6.9]{villani2009optimal}.
-Due to the appealing geometric intuition and statistical properties of the $\CW_2$-distance, the $\CW_2$-barycenter has been serving as a powerful tool in widespread applications in terms of distribution aggregation and representation tasks, including but not limited to computer graphics \citep{rabin2012wasserstein}, machine learning \citep{dognin2019wasserstein, muzellec2018generalizing}, theoretical economics \citep{petracou2022decision,neufeld2024feasible}, Bayesian statistics \citep{srivastava2015wasp, srivastava2018scalable}, network analysis \citep{spelta2024wasserstein}, etc. However, it is well-known that the computation of the Wasserstein barycenter for general non-parametric continuous measures suffers from poor scalability, which has become the major bottleneck for its practical usage.
-In fact, even in the restrictive case of aggregating discrete measures, it has been proved by \citet{altschuler2022NP} that the time complexity for computing the $\CW_2$-barycenter grows exponentially with the dimension, and thus the problem is NP-hard.
-A common strategy to approximate the $\CW_2$-barycenter is to parametrize it via a discrete measure supported on fixed atoms, which transforms the problem into optimizing the histogram weights over a finite-dimensional probability simplex; see, e.g., \citep[Chapter~6]{peyre2019computational} and the references therein.
-Nevertheless, all such fixed-support algorithms have poor scalability in high dimensions due to prohibitive computational burdens, and are unsuitable for scenarios when sampling from the barycenter measure is needed.
+However, it is well-known that computing the $\CW_2$-barycenter of general probability measures is challenging.
+For example, even in the restrictive case with discrete input measures, it has been proved by \citet*{altschuler2022NP} that the problem is already NP-hard.
+A common approximation strategy is to parametrize the underlying $\CW_2$-barycenter via a discrete measure supported on fixed atoms and turn the problem into optimizing the histogram weights over a finite-dimensional probability simplex; see, e.g., \citep[Chapter~6]{peyre2019computational} and the references therein.
+Nevertheless, most such ``fixed-support'' approaches scale poorly to high dimensions due to prohibitive computational burdens, and they are unsuitable for scenarios when sampling from the barycenter measure is needed.